Social Work (BSW)

 Once the student has completed the specified requirements, the student must submit

 the application for admission to the social work major.
-Students are encouraged to
+Students who meet the minimum

-consult with their social work advisor prior to submitting this application.
+are encouraged to consult with their social work advisor prior to submitting this

 The student's application for admission to the major will be reviewed by the BSW program faculty and a determination will be made on whether or not the student will be admitted to the major.
 Following this determination the student will be notified in writing concerning the faculty decision.